benkehoe/cfnlambda/README.rst

 CloudFormation actions.
 Failure can be indicated by raising an exception.
 Logging to CloudWatch is provided by the :code:`logger` field.

+More details are available in the docs in the :code:`cfnlambda` module.

 Quickstart
 ----------